torsdag 15. juni 2023

 around :)

 Jamie Mitchell, an artist who worked on Adventures of the Gummi Bears, was the producer and director of the series.
 Patsy Cameron and Tedd Anasti, who worked on The Smurfs, the animated Beetlejuice and DuckTales were story editors and writers for the second and third seasons.
 Some artists and technicians on the 1989 movie also worked on the series.
 Mark Dindal, chief of special animated effects for the film, was a consultant for special effects.
 Robby Merkin, who arranged the songs for the film, worked as the arranger and music producer.
-But at least this show won`t be the only spinoff show of Mermaid released, as the Disney Junior Show Ariel will be released next year.
+But at least this show won`t be the only spinoff show of Mermaid released, as the Disney Junior Show Ariel has been released this year.

 The Little Mermaid II: Return to the Sea (2000)